-One thing relatively unchanged though is Czech food.
-It’s still as deliciously hearty and home-style as we remember it.
-We’ve been living in Prague for a month now, food-hopping from the Old Town to the New Town and the local neighbourhoods in between.
+One thing relatively unchanged though is the delicious Prague food and it’s still as hearty and home-style as we remember it.
+We’ve been living in Prague for a month now, food-hopping from the Old Town to the New Town and local neighbourhoods in between.
 We’re rediscovering all the traditional Czech foods we really missed but also finding new ones we never knew about.

 What You Didn’t Know about Czech Food

 Many Czechs don’t like Czech food unless it’s prepared at home (much like us Italians).
 It’s hard to find better cooking than home-cooked dishes whipped by their mother or grandmother (I can attest to that, my Italian nonna is a better chef than any restaurant!)

 So, while Prague is known for many things, a culinary destination is not one of them (yet).
 Some of their best (and oldest) recipes were born out of struggle, occupation and communist rule and became “poor man’s food” because it was created from accessible and inexpensive ingredients at the time.
 Czech food then, is not the most sophisticated or refined compared to, say French cuisine.
 If you’re expecting gourmet or presentation, you’ll be disappointed.
 It is simple, delicious, and rustic which is exactly the food I love.
 When Czech people do eat out, they only go to good places with big portions and known for good food.

 Here is a list of our most favourite local dishes in Prague and where you can get them.